3dsinteractive/automation-technology/chapter07-automate-test/7.2-test-with-jenkins/README.md

 3. Update project build-tcir to trigger only if test-tcir stable

-4. Update build-tcir to poll SCM every minute
+4. Update test-tcir to poll SCM every minute